Dr. Antonio Halais Frangieh is a UCI Health cardiologist who specializes in interventional cardiology and structural heart disease.

 He is the author of more than 50 peer-reviewed articles and editorials published in prestigious medical journals, particularly on transcatheter valve therapy and percutaneous coronary interventions, and is an associate editor for the journal BMC Cardiovascular Disorders and the Cardiology Journal.
 He is also an international consultant and clinical proctor for transcatheter aortic, mitral and tricuspid valve therapies.
 Working with Irvine-based Edwards Lifesciences, he recently served as a physician advisor and proctor for multiple first-in-human and early feasibility trials of new structural heart treatment systems.

-Frangieh — who also is fluent in Arabic, French and German — sees patients at UCI Medical Center in Orange.
+Frangieh — who also is fluent in Arabic, French and German — sees patients in Orange and Yorba Linda.